Gautham-Py/Capstone-Project--Win-Prediction-Analytics/README.md

 can ensure that for the most profitable deals there are resources available.

-> Overview of the Problem:
+> Overview of the Problem

 You have been provided with a single file which contains data related to the projects/deals won or lost.
 This data contains the project category, price and sector from 2011 to 2018.

-> Data & Problem Detail:
+> Data & Problem Detail

 Your Organization puts in a lot of effort in bidding preparation with no indications whether it will be worth it.
 With multiple bid managers and SBU